storyblok/storyblok-svelte/README.md

 });
 ```

 If you prefer to use your own fetch method, just remove the `apiPlugin` and `storyblok-js-client` won't be added to your application.
+You can find out more about our [Content Delivery API](https://www.storyblok.com/docs/api/content-delivery) in the documentation.

 #### Storyblok Bridge